Suhasini23/Strapi-nextjs-blog-web/README.md

 - **Strapi v5** as the headless CMS (backend)
 - **Next.js 15 App Router** with **Material UI (MUI)** for the frontend

+Respective ReadMe is added to both the projects (backend/frontend)